breatheco-de/exercise-product-landing-page-plain-css/README.md

 ## 🌱  How to start this project

-This project comes with the necessary files to start working, clone this repository locally or open it with gitpod for a better experience.
+1. This project comes with the necessary files to start working.
+2. Clone this repository locally or open it with gitpod for a better experience.
+3. Run the following command to preview your changes: `npx --yes http-server --root ./src`

+Note: you will have to refresh your website every time you make a change

 ## 🥵 No one tells you this: